WIFancyPants/Git/05 Pull, Edit, Stage, Commit.md

 - Add files to staging area.
 - Commit changes with meaningful messages.
 - Explain the difference between staging and committing.
+- Pull a respository prior to staging and committing.

 ---